damaidec/damaidec.github.io/Command-and-control/havoc2.md

 ## Teamserver block

 The teamserver block is pretty much self explanatory here is where the teamserver starts and listen and it's highly recommended to use different port and start the server locally.
-The build block is used for compiling C and assembly payload.
+The build block is used for compiling the C and assembly payload.

 ```bash
 #teamserver config where it runs